VietPQ685/Custom-Themes/Custom_Colorscripts/Pokemon-Colorscripts.md

 sudo ./install.sh
 ```

-## Add/Remove pokemon-colorscripts
+## How to use pokemon-colorscripts
-- In Folder home, find file .bashrc
-- Write the following text at the end of the file to display random pokemon when opening Terminal
+- Write the following text into the Terminal to display random Pokémon without names and use their shiny forms
 ```
 pokemon-colorscripts --no-title -s -r
 ```